-The term carpel tunnel is often used interchangeably with the term carpal tunnel syndrome, however the carpal tunnel is more correctly the name given to a region within the wrist that has a small space where two important nerves enter the hand from the arm.
+The term carpal tunnel is often used interchangeably with the term carpal tunnel syndrome, however the carpal tunnel is more correctly the name given to a region within the wrist that has a small space where two important nerves enter the hand from the arm.
 These nerves are the median nerve and the smaller ulnar nerve which control feeling and movement within the hand.
-As well as these nerves there is also a network of tendons that pass through the carpel tunnel.
+As well as these nerves there is also a network of tendons that pass through the carpal tunnel.

-The Carpel tunnel space can become narrowed due to inflammation and swelling resulting in compression of the median nerve and ulnar nerve where they pass through the wrist.
+The Carpal tunnel space can become narrowed due to inflammation and swelling resulting in compression of the median nerve and ulnar nerve where they pass through the wrist.
 This compression results in a number of symptoms which ultimately can cause considerable discomfort and pain.
 This condition is medically known as Carpal Tunnel Syndrome and when it affects both hands it is called bilateral carpal tunnel syndrome.